 Listings may appear under multiple categories; this is intentional.

-If issues arise please let us know using the contact form at the top of the page.
+If issues arise or a listing is out of date, please let us know using the contact form at the top of the page.
 Thank you!

 The Food and Justice issue of the Evangelical Lutheran Church of America “Let’s Talk” journal includes theological reflection and resources focused on the Chicago area.

 Food Day inspires Americans to change their diets and our food policies, providing an action guide for faith communities.